The eVALUate survey

-The inclusion of qualitative items allows the students to comment on their experience of the teaching of nominated individuals, their thoughts on what the most helpful aspects of the unit were and suggestions about how the unit could be improved .
+The inclusion of qualitative items allows the students to comment on their experience of the teaching by nominated individuals (Figure 2), their thoughts on what the most helpful aspects of the unit were and suggestions about how the unit could be improved (Figure 3).

 The teacher satisfaction questions are repeated for each individual who contributed to the teaching of the relevant unit offering (unit/class/campus combination).
-Operation of the survey has been enhanced so that the teacher questions are only displayed when names are selected).
+Operation of the survey has been enhanced so that the teacher questions are only displayed when names are selected (Figure 2).